 It is likely that it was only used with the grey version of the SP-20,

 and clandestine operations (espionage).

 If you know more about this device, or if you have

 documentation about it, please contact us.

-Crypto Museum is still looking for a Speicher for our collection.
+Crypto Museum is still looking for a Speicher for the collection.

 Any links shown in red are currently unavailable.

 If you like the information on this website, why not make a donation?|